h4cc/awesome-elixir/README.md

 * [Elixir in Action](https://www.manning.com/books/elixir-in-action) - A brief intro to the language followed by a more detailed look at building production-ready systems in Elixir by Saša Jurić (2015).
 * [Erlang and Elixir for Imperative Programmers](https://leanpub.com/erlangandelixirforimperativeprogrammers) - Introduction to Erlang and Elixir in the context of functional concepts by Wolfgang Loder (2016).
 * [Erlang in Anger](http://www.erlang-in-anger.com/) - This book intends to be a little guide about how to be the Erlang medic in a time of war by Fred Hebert (2014).
-* [Études for Elixir](http://chimera.labs.oreilly.com/books/1234000001642) - A collection of exercises to program in Elixir by J. David Eisenberg (2013) ([Github Repo](https://github.com/oreillymedia/etudes-for-elixir)).
 * [Functional Web Development with Elixir, OTP, and Phoenix](https://pragprog.com/book/lhelph/functional-web-development-with-elixir-otp-and-phoenix) - Open doors to powerful new techniques that will get you thinking about web development in fundamentally new ways (2017).
 * [Getting Started - Elixir](https://github.com/potatogopher/elixir-getting-started) - PDF, MOBI, and EPUB documents for Elixir's Getting Started tutorial (2016).
 * [Introducing Elixir ](http://shop.oreilly.com/product/0636920030584.do) - A gentle introduction to the language, with lots of code examples and exercises by Simon St. Laurent and J. David Eisenberg (2013).